-You can use ArcGIS Pro to consolidate scenes into a single mobile scene package (.mspk) that can be shared within your organization or copied directly to mobile devices.
-These read-only scenes, their layers, and associated data will be contained in a single mobile scene package (.mspk).
-This mobile scene package adheres to a common scene definition, allowing you to transport your scenes and data across the ArcGIS platform.
+You can use ArcGIS Pro to consolidate your scenes into a single mobile scene package (.mspk) that can be taken offline.
+Each package can contain scenes, elevation sources and any data necessary for your users to continue working when connectivity is poor or non-existent.
+Mobile scene packages can include basemaps, operational layers, 3D scene layers, tiled layers (.tpkx,.vtpk), tables, relationship classes, locators, and elevation sources.
+Each package adheres to a common scene definition, allowing you to transport your scenes and data across the ArcGIS platform.

 Create a mobile scene package with ArcGIS Pro

-Using ArcGIS Pro 2.4 (or later), you can set an expiration date on your mobile scene package using some options provided by the ArcGIS Publisher extension.
-This gives you more control over the lifetime of your data.
+Mobile scene packages, created with ArcGIS Pro 2.4 (or later), can have an expiration date set.
+This gives the author more control over the lifetime of the package's data.
 For example, it will allow you to do the following:

 - Provide data to third-party contractors that will expire at the end of a contract.

-- Indicate to your users that frequently changing data has become obsolete.
+- Indicate to your users that the data is now obsolete.

 As an ArcGIS Runtime developer, there are three possible outcomes when you try to load a mobile scene package:

-- You have full access to the mobile scene package.
-This situation occurs if the package has not expired or if it has been created without any expiration properties.
+- You have full access to the mobile scene package and their scenes.
+This situation occurs if the package has been created without any expiration properties or if it has not expired.

-- You have full access to the mobile scene package even though the scenes and their data have expired.
+- You have full access to the mobile scene package and their scenes, even though the scenes and their data have expired.
 You will be warned that the package is out of date.

-- You cannot access the mobile scene package because it has expired.
+- You cannot access the mobile scene package and their scenes because it has expired.
 In this case, the package will fail to load and you will not be able to access its scenes and data.

 These three outcomes are managed by the mobile scene package load process MobileScenePackage.loadAsync.
-No extra workflow or code paths are required to accommodate these.
+No extra workflow or code paths are required to accommodate this.

 If you want to provide your users with extra information, you can retrieve the expiration details from the expiration property on the MobileScenePackage.
 For example, you could display how many days remain before the package expires by doing the following: